Anton Dohrn Seamount: Geology

 The crust underneath Anton Dohrn Seamount is much thinner than underneath the British Isles and the Rockall Plateau east and west of the seamount, respectively, and the Mohorovičić discontinuity is located at a shallower depth.
-It may be either stretched continental crust or oceanic crust, and is covered by sediments.
-At Anton Dohrn Seamount it appears to be unusually shallow, perhaps due to the Iceland plume's buoyancy.
+The crust may be either stretched continental crust or oceanic crust, and is covered by sediments.
+At Anton Dohrn Seamount the crust appears to be unusually shallow, perhaps due to the Iceland plume's buoyancy.
 The Iceland plume has uplifted terrain as far as 1000 km from the plume.
 A 100 km long crustal lineament known as the Anton Dohrn Lineament crosses through the seamount; it may extend into Scotland and Rockall Bank and runs in northwest–southeast direction.

 Anton Dohrn Seamount is probably formed mostly by basaltic lava and tuffs which define a transitional to alkaline suite.
 The rocks contain feldspar and olivine phenocrysts as well as plagioclase.
 They are covered with ferromanganese crusts and vesicles contain carbonates, clay and zeolites which formed through alteration.
 Chalks of Maastrichtian age, Eocene nearshore conglomerates and Miocene muds and sands have also been recovered.
 A granite rock has been dredged as well; it may be a dropstone from icebergs and such exotic rocks have been found in other dredge samples.